 The Average Costs of IT Components

-It’s difficult to put together an exhaustive list of IT components and their price given how many brands and formats there are.
-We’ve got a few average prices for you.
-We need to take the main purchases into consideration:
+It’s difficult to put together an exhaustive list of IT components and their price, given how many brands and formats there are.
+We’ve got a few average prices for you, only taking the main purchases into consideration:

-- PCs with a screen, keyboard, tower, and mouse
+- Laptops or PCs with a basic screen, keyboard, tower, and mouse (around $1000 AUD)

 - Repair a hard drive